-Guild Wars 2 prepares to give us the End of Dragons
+Guild Wars 2 End of Dragons expansion is out now

 If you’ve been playing Guild Wars 2 for some time, you’ll know that the Elder Dragons are the key motivator of the ongoing plot and that dealing with them is the core challenge facing the “commander” that players navigate throughout the world of Tyria.
-That primary purpose seems to be drawing to a close with the forthcoming release of the expansion End of Dragons, currently scheduled for release in February 2022.
+That primary purpose seems to be drawing to a close with the release of the expansion End of Dragons on February 28, 2022.
 Despite the name, however, this has been confirmed to not be the end of Guild Wars 2, as ArenaNet is planning to continue the story even if the Elder Dragons are no longer an antagonist.

 The setting for such momentous events is a fitting one, as players will be returning to Cantha, home of the Empire of the Dragon, a place not visited since the events of the original Guild Wars expansion Factions, released over 15 years ago.
 In the over two hundred years of in-game time that has transpired, contact with Cantha has ceased entirely, ensuring that veterans of the first game will be not be overly familiar with the places we’re going (while still providing plenty of callbacks and easter eggs to make those players giddy).

 Expansions: where the elite of Guild Wars meet